btsecom/docs/source/spot/en/index.html.md

 `GET /api/v3.2/orderbook`

-Retrieves a Level 1 snapshot of the orderbook
+Retrieves a Level 2 snapshot of the orderbook and allows you to specify grouping and also bid / asks depth

 ### Request Parameters